-Brakes are a critical system to your bike and some care needs to be taken on them at regular intervals.Something I have discovered that every maintenance point is not listed on the maintenance interval chart.
+Brakes are a critical system for your bike, and some care needs to be taken on them at regular intervals.
+I have discovered that every maintenance point is not listed on the service maintenance interval chart.
 What?
-You would think it would be but it's not.
+You would think it would be, but it's not.
 Brake fluid is one of those maintenance points they do not list.
 I can only speculate as to why they would leave this critical point off.

 Glycol-based brake fluid is hygroscopic.
 This means that the fluid will aggressively absorb moisture.
-As soon as the seal is broken on the bottle, the brake fluid will begin to absorb moisture from the air.
-Even once it’s sealed in your system (though it’s never truly sealed) it will continue to absorb moisture from things like rubber seals and hoses.
-So don’t use a bottle that has had the seal broken because it will have already absorbed enough moisture to affect the brake fluid.
+As soon as the seal is broken on the bottle, brake fluid will begin to absorb moisture from the air.
+Even once it’s sealed in your system, it will continue to absorb moisture from things like rubber seals and hoses.
+Don't use a bottle that has had the seal broken.
+It will have already absorbed enough moisture to affect the brake fluid.
 Over time as more moisture is absorbed, you will get a build-up of water in the system.
 It is the water that changes the performance characteristics of the brake fluid.